Unimodal Distributions for Ordinal Regression: Experimental Details

 \subsection{Evaluation Metrics}

-Classical metrics for ordinality are used: Accuracy and Mean Absolute Error (MAE).
+Four classical metrics for ordinality are used: (i)~Accuracy, (ii)~Mean Absolute Error (MAE), (iii)~Quadratic Weighted Kappa (QWK), and (iv)~Kendall's $\tau$.
 While accuracy is categorical and MAE is a regression metric, they are both often used in tandem for ordinal problems since an ordinal problem is a mix of both problems.
+QWK and Kendall's $\tau$ are other popular metrics for ordinal regression as they measure agreement -- agreement weighted by the square class distance in the case of QWK and agreement between the rank correlations in the case of Kendall's $\tau$.

 Furthermore, a ``\%Unimodality'' column shows the fraction of times that the probability distribution produced by the model is unimodal.
+And in order to detect biases, Zero Mean Error (ZME) is shown, which is the residual average, and the Negative Log-Likelihood (NLL) score.